 The firmware upload functionality works independently from the firmware EEPROM, according to the chipset datasheet.
 More interestingly, uploaded firmware takes precedence over the firmware stored in the EEPROM.
 What if this could be done with Linux, too?
 During my research, I already stumbled upon a blog post discussing the possibility to interface with the chipset using „setpci“.
 Furthermore, some source code posted in the comments section claimed to implement the EEPROM read and write procedures outlined in the datasheet.
 This code, whose unknown author I would like to thank a lot, turned out to be a good starting point.
 I did some major refactoring, cleanup and bugfixing and implemented the firmware upload functionality according to the datasheet.
 And this did the trick!
 After uploading and re-initializing the driver, the card became fully functional.

 The tool for uploading the firmware is called upd72020x-load and available from a GitHub repository.
 Refer to the README.md file for usage information.
 For my purposes, I also added the script check-and-init which scans for all uninitialized uPD720202 devices and tries to upload the firmware to them.
 I integrated the script into the boot process so I do not have to think about uploading the firmware at all.
 The firmware itself is not included, but it is easily possible to extract the firmware image from the updater for Windows.

 upd72020x-load works for me, however: Use it at your own risk!

 My card is equipped with the uPD720202 chipset.
 There exists a different version of this chipset, called uPD720201, which differs only in the number of USB ports provided.
 Especially, the procedures required to upload the firmware or to read and write the EEPROM are identical.
 However, i did not test upd72020x-flash with any of those extension cards.
+However, I got reports which confirmed that the tool works with uPD720201 based cards, too.
 In any case, please report any bugs you might encounter.